-With over thirty exploration and production waste treatment and disposal facilities across the United States, Waste Connections is one of the largest providers of non-hazardous E&P waste disposal.
+With approximately 30 exploration and production waste treatment and disposal facilities across the United States, Waste Connections is one of the largest providers of non-hazardous E&P waste disposal.
 Through our E&P subsidiary R360 Environmental Solutions, we help customers responsibly treat, recycle or dispose of drill cuttings, drilling fluids, produced water and other non-hazardous E&P waste, representing an attractive and safe alternative to disposal at the drilling site.
 Our processes and technology can recover and transform many of our customers' waste streams into reclaimed oil, recycled produced water and reusable drilling fluids.

-In fact, since 2018, our E&P waste operations have collectively reclaimed nearly 18 million gallons of base oil, and tons sequestered in landfills and injected into deep formations give R360 a net negative carbon footprint.
+In fact, since 2018, our E&P waste operations have collectively reclaimed approximately 21 million gallons of base oil, and tons sequestered in landfills and injected into deep formations also reduce our carbon footprint.